 At this time, your partner can also help make your life more comfortable and safe.

-Tips For Dad-to-be
+Tips For Dad-To-Be

-- Help you with household chores
+- Help with household chores

-- Accompany you during the appointments.
+- Accompany her during the appointments.

-- Give you a good foot massage.
+- Give her a good foot massage.

-- Help you in packing the maternity bag.
+- Help her pack the maternity bag.

 - Start shopping for newborn baby essentials.